LucaInvernizzi/Afumigatu-BSgenome/README.md

 Tarball ready to install for the BSgenome package of Aspergillus fumigatus Af293

 ## Installation
 Save the tarball into a folder named "BS_genome_fumigatus" in the working directory.
-Copy and launch the console:
+Copy and launch this from the console:

 ```
 install.packages("BS_genome_fumigatus/BSgenome.Afumigatus.fungiDB.Af293_1.0.0.tar.gz", repos = NULL, type="source")